Cloudilly/Ding-Dong-iBeacons/README.md

 ![DingDong](https://github.com/Cloudilly/Images/blob/master/ios_dingdong_secret.png)

-Code is split into 2 sections: 1) the [iOS ObjC](/ObjC) section containing the majority of the logic, and 2) the [NodeJS Hook](/Hook) section for initializing the secret token.
+Code is split into 2 portions: 1) the [iOS ObjC](/ObjC) portion containing the majority of the logic, and 2) the [NodeJS Hook](/Hook) portion for initializing the secret token.

 ![DingDong](https://github.com/Cloudilly/Images/blob/master/ios_dingdong.png)

 ---

 #####Create app
 If you have not already done so, first create an account on [Cloudilly](https://cloudilly.com).
 Next create an app with a unique app identifier and a cool name.
 Once done, you should arrive at the app page with all the access keys for the different platforms.
-Under iOS SDK, you will find the parameters required for the ObjC section of your application. _"Access"_ refers to the access keys to be embedded in the ObjC codes. _"Bundle ID"_ can be found inside xCode project under _Targets_ >> _General_ >> _Identity_.
+Under iOS SDK, you will find the parameters required for the ObjC portion of your application. _"Access"_ refers to the access keys to be embedded in the ObjC codes. _"Bundle ID"_ can be found inside xCode project under _Targets_ >> _General_ >> _Identity_.
 For this project we will require push notifications.
 Generate a non-password protected .P12 cert file and upload to the appropriate environment.

 ![iOS Console](https://github.com/Cloudilly/Images/blob/master/ios_dingdong_console.png)

-Under Hook SDK, you will find the parameters required for the NodeJS section of your application. _"Access"_ refers to the access keys to be embedded in your server side Hook codes.
+Under Hook SDK, you will find the parameters required for the NodeJS portion of your application. _"Access"_ refers to the access keys to be embedded in your server side Hook codes.

 ![Hook Console](https://github.com/cloudilly/images/blob/master/hook_console.png)